 Large and dense plants should not be used in the kitchen because cooking frequently involves gas, fire, and smoke, making it the most flammable spot in the house.
 To avoid accidents, only display plants far away from the stove and unhindered.
 We recommend herbal plants such as rosemary, mints, and basil.
-Not only for being cooking ingredients, but they can also filter odours in the kitchen, repel insects, and purify the air.
+Not only for being cooking ingredients, but they can also filter odors in the kitchen, repel insects, and purify the air.

 With just simple customizations, you can improve the room’s aesthetic to your ideal preferences.
-Be sure to utilize colours and lighting to improve the space’s overall appearance.
+Be sure to utilize colors and lighting to highlight your new wall planter and improve the space’s overall appearance.

-1. Minimal maintenance
+1. Minimal Maintenance

 Fiberglass gives you more freedom because it is resistant to the effects of wind, weather, and wear and tear.
-This means lower costs for maintenance and less headaches in its long lifetime.
+This means lower costs for maintenance and fewer headaches in its long lifetime.
 Fiberglass planter companies like ourselves, Jay Scotts, offer a long warranty on products too, unlike the planters you get as standard when you buy plants.

 Plus fiberglass also has greater strength, durability, and presentability compared to other materials.

-Easily moulded into complex and traditional shapes, fiberglass is a wonder material that can be custom designed to suit any number of interior styles or applications.
+Easily molded into complex and traditional shapes, fiberglass is a wonder material that can be custom designed to suit any number of interior styles or applications.
 Have a look at our fiberglass planter designs, but don’t forget, we do bespoke projects too.

 Fiberglass planters are sustainable.
 They are made from biodegradable and ecologically safe materials meaning that they are perfect for your plants to grow directly in.
 Plus they can stay in service for a long time which means less waste.
 They can also be used as a decorative planter for something else.
-But with their biologically-friendly designs, materials, and optional drainage holes, you don’t need any other planter.
+But with their biologically-friendly designs, materials, and optional drainage holes, you don’t need any other tree plant pot.